 The Family Estate Organizer (FEO) is an immeasurable tool that allows a widow to seamlessly take ownership of all the necessary accounts, passwords, contacts, etc. Everything is organized into a binder and kept in a fireproof safe, ready for emergencies.

-Addressing long-term care and insurance options is very important when financial planning for women.
+Addressing long-term care and life insurance options is very important when financial planning for women.
 Statistically, women live about five years longer than men, so they are often worried about the longevity of their funds.
 Your client doesn’t want to run out of money and burden her loved ones.

 How Financial Advisors Help Women Achieve Their Short-Term and Long-Term Goals